Your symptoms are real-get menopause care

 • Feeling of panic, danger, or impending doom

-A 2020 study of a small sample size of Brazilian women found that 58 percent of those who experienced menopausal symptoms also had anxiety symptoms, while 62 percent experienced depressive symptoms.
+A small 2020 study of Brazilian women found that 58 percent of those who experienced menopausal symptoms also had anxiety symptoms, while 62 percent experienced depressive symptoms.

 But menopause and anxiety don’t always occur at the same time.
 A larger 2016 study in China found that only 13 percent of women ages 40 to 60 experienced anxiety, and about 26 percent experienced depressive symptoms.